cyber-rose/mothmyth/README.md

 # MothmanMonroeProject
 Freshman year Monroe Project on the Mothman as an urban legend and how it relates to culture.
-It will hopefully culminate in a website.
+This READ ME will change over time as a I finalize my project.
+Ideally, this will be the abstract for the project though slightly modified.